ABM4ALL/ABMFrameworkComparison/README.md

 * logics in the model are separated into environment, so the micro- and macro-level variables are distinguished
 * data_collector is also separated, so more complicated collection mechanisms can be defined, depending on the needs of the data structure in agents and environment.
 * all three frameworks has visualization but implemented in different ways, so not covered in the comparison here.
+* melodie has a more systematic conceptualization framework and is better for teaching.
+For quick development of small scale model, mesa and agentpy might be easier.